Flint1025/EE273/README.md

 This program allows the user to store information about different bands and related artists whether from extracting a pre-saved database (pure text file) or from console input.
 It supports information mofidication&searching based on band, artist or instrument and is able to output new modified database files

-*modify stored band*
+*Modify stored band*

 ![Optional Text](../master/images/modify.png)

-*search information based on artist/band*
+*Search information based on artist/band*

 ![Optional Text](../master/images/search.png)

-*search information based on instrument type*
+*Search information based on instrument type*

 ![Optional Text](../master/images/search_instru.png)